MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-portal-guide.md

 ---
-title: Mobile operator configuration portal
+title: Microsoft mobile operator portal guide
-description: This article introduces the mobile operator configuration portal to create a COSA database submission.
+description: This article introduces the mobile operator portal to create a COSA database submission.
 author: mhopkins-msft
 ms.author: mhopkins
 ms.date: 11/07/2023
 ---

-# Mobile operator configuration portal
+# Microsoft mobile operator portal guide

-This article introduces the Microsoft Mobile Operator Portal to create a COSA database submission.
+This article introduces the Microsoft mobile operator portal to create COSA database submissions.

-The Mobile Operator Portal has replaced the previous APN spreasheet for making changed to the COSA database.
-The Mobile Operator Portal is a web-based tool that allows mobile operators to submit APN updates to the COSA database.
-The Mobile Operator Portal is available to all mobile operators that have a Microsoft representative.
+The mobile operator portal has replaced the previous APN spreasheet for making changed to the COSA database.
+The mobile operator portal is a web-based tool that allows mobile operators to submit APN updates to the COSA database.
+The mobile operator portal is available to all mobile operators that have a Microsoft representative.

 ## Create your account

-If you don't yet have a Mobile Operator Portal account, follow these steps to create one.
+If you don't yet have a mobile operator portal account, follow these steps to create one.

-1. Navigate to the [Microsoft Mobile Operator Portal](https://aka.ms/moconfig) (MO portal).
+1. Navigate to the [Microsoft mobile operator portal](https://aka.ms/moconfig) (MO portal).
 1. Select **Sign up now** below the **Sign in** button.
     :::image type="content" source="images/mo-portal-sign-in.png" alt-text="Screenshot of the sign-in screen on the Microsoft Mobile Operator portal.":::
 1. Enter your email address and select **Send verification code**.
     :::image type="content" source="images/mo-portal-verify.png" alt-text="Screenshot of the create email verification screen on the Microsoft Mobile Operator portal.":::
 1. After you receive the verification code in your email, enter it and select **Verify**.
-1. Enter a temporary password and select **Create** to send your request to the Mobile Operator Portal team.
+1. Enter a temporary password and select **Create** to send your request to the mobile operator portal team.
     :::image type="content" source="images/mo-portal-create-account.png" alt-text="Screenshot of the Microsoft Mobile Operator portal account creation page.":::
 1. Send an email to your Microsoft representative to get your account approved for portal access.
     :::image type="content" source="images/mo-portal-account-queue.png" alt-text="Screenshot of the Microsoft Mobile Operator portal account creation queue message.":::
-1. After getting confirmation from your Microsoft representative, navigate back to the [Mobile Operator Portal](https://aka.ms/moconfig) and select **Sign Up** again.
+1. After getting confirmation from your Microsoft representative, navigate back to the [mobile operator portal](https://aka.ms/moconfig) and select **Sign Up** again.
 1. Verify your email, then enter a new non-temporary password and select **Create**.
 This is your login password going forward.

 ## Introduction to COSA